Wall Street banks may appear to be offering higher salaries to junior employees, but the increase may not be as generous as it looks.» Read More

 Some of the names on the move ahead of the open.

-Companies making headlines after the bell Thursday.
+Check out which companies are making headlines after the bell Thursday:

 Get the best of CNBC in your inbox